JLupanow/JLupanow.github.io/_projects/2020-04-Mobile-App-for-Booking-Flying-Vehicles.md

 ---
 title: Mobile App for Booking Flying Vehicles
 subtitle: I explored the future of mobility in Los Angeles, focused on the way users could gain access to affordable, cutting-edge modes of transportation.
 role: This was a solo university project.
-I worked on the customer discovery, competitive analysis, high-fidelity prototyping, and online user research.
+I worked on the customer discovery, competitive analysis, high-fidelity prototype, and online user research.
 timeline: January through May 2020
 date: 2020-04-24 00:00:00
 description: Autonomous flying vehicles are estimated to hit the commercial market in 2025, but what will using these vehicles look like?
 In this project, I explored what users would want out of an app for booking one of these vehicles.
 After <a href="#customers">getting to know the customer</a> and a <a href="#competition">performing a competitive analysis</a>, I shifted my value proposition from Uber for autonomous flying vehicles to an app for booking an autonomous flying shuttle as part of a multi-modal route.
 Then I validated this value proposition and honed in on a subscription-based pricing model over the course of both <a href="#research1">qualitative</a> and <a href="#research2">quantitative</a> user research experiments using a <a href="#prototype">high-fidelity prototype</a>.